menamaged18/Studen-Affair/README.md

 3. after activating the virtual environment navigate to studentAffairProject project i.e(where manage.py file exists)
 4. type manage.py runserver and the server will be activated

-### second method
+### Second method
 1. download the studentAffairProject folder
 2. add it to virtual environment
 3. then do the same steps after activating the virtual environment that in the first step
 note:
 #### if needed in both steps:
-1. nnavigate to studentAffairProject project i.e(where manage.py file exists)
+1. navigate to studentAffairProject project i.e(where manage.py file exists)
 2. type: python manage.py makemigrations
 3. then: python manage.py migrate